bbbbbbbbly/Multi-task-3D-Diffusion-Policy/README.md

 # Multi-task 3D Diffusion Policy

-> I developed a multi-task DP3 with robotwin 1.0 benchmark.
+> I developed a multi-task DP3 with Robotwin 1.0 benchmark.

 * The language encoder is sentence-transformers/all-MiniLM-L6-v2 and the vision(point cloud) encoder could be either DP3 encoder or Uni3D encoder.